 The private sale market is evolving away from casual transactions reflected in a bare-bones bill of sale towards a standard of documentation commensurate with the purchase price.
 A well-crafted purchase and sale agreement appropriately allocates risk between the parties: due diligence findings are reflected in representations and warranties; indemnities reflect appropriate baskets, caps, and survival periods.

 Too often consignors and buyers simply sign documents drafted by the auction house without bothering to negotiate consignment agreements or the terms and conditions of sale.
 They can be unfamiliar with the process or simply dazzled by the prospect of rich returns.
 We know auction house documentation, pricing, and strategy from the inside.
-By negotiating your auction transactions, we may be able to help mitigate your risk and obtain better pricing and financial terms.
+By negotiating your auction transactions, we may be able to help mitigate your risk (including third party claims) and obtain better pricing and financial terms.

 Review of Art Fund and Art Lending Documents